fieryknight2/CXXChessEngine/docs/sphinx/index.rst

 Board Representation
 ====================

-The board is represented in a 32-bit list of chars.
-Each char represents two squares, the piece that occupies each and the color of the piece.
+The board is represented in using a series of bitboards.
 Attacks will be represented using a bitboard and maybe a list, I'm not sure yet.

 .. toctree::